kinow/pylint-validation-order/README.md

 statements used
 - Consider the case when the previous statements are validation statements too
 - Check if the current-if is part of an if-else, then augment the variables
+- Ignore when parent node is an `except`